 Where does the Texas Deans of Students Council meet?

 TexDoS also sponsors an annual Winter Retreat.
-For more information on this event, visit our “upcoming events” page.
+Register now.

 What happens at the Dean's Breakfast at TACUSPA?